Border states (American Civil War): Kentucky

-Kentucky was strategic to Union victory in the Civil War.
+Kentucky, probably the most deeply Southern of the slave states in the Border South, was critical to Union victory in the Civil War.
 Lincoln once said:

 I think to lose Kentucky is nearly the same as to lose the whole game.
 Kentucky gone, we cannot hold Missouri, nor Maryland.
 These all against us, and the job on our hands is too large for us.
 We would as well consent to separation at once, including the surrender of this capitol [Washington, which was surrounded by slave states: Confederate Virginia and Union-controlled Maryland].

 Lincoln reportedly also declared, "I hope to have God on my side, but I must have Kentucky."

 Kentucky Governor Beriah Magoffin proposed that slave states such as Kentucky should conform to the US Constitution and remain in the Union.
-When Lincoln requested 1,000,000 men to serve in the Union army, however, Magoffin, a Southern sympathizer, countered, "Kentucky had no troops to furnish for the wicked purpose of subduing her sister Southern States."
+When Lincoln requested 1,000,000 men to serve in the Union army, however, Magoffin, who was a Southern sympathizer, countered, "Kentucky had no troops to furnish for the wicked purpose of subduing her sister Southern States."
 The Kentucky legislature did not vote on any bill to secede but passed two resolutions of neutrality, issuing a neutrality proclamation May 20, 1861, asking both sides to keep out of the state.

 In elections on June 20 and August 5, 1861, Unionists won enough additional seats in the legislature to overcome any veto by the governor.
 After the elections, the strongest supporters of neutrality were the Southern sympathizers.
 While both sides had already been openly enlisting troops from the state, after the elections the Union army established recruitment camps within Kentucky.

 Kentuckian neutrality was broken when Confederate General Leonidas Polk occupied Columbus, Kentucky, in the summer of 1861.
 In response, the Kentucky legislature passed a resolution on September 7 that directed the governor to demand the evacuation of the Confederate forces from Kentucky soil.
 Magoffin vetoed the proclamation, but the legislature overrode his veto, and Magoffin issued the proclamation.

 The legislature decided to back General Ulysses S. Grant and his Union troops stationed in Paducah, Kentucky, on the grounds that the Confederacy voided the original pledge by entering Kentucky first.
-The General Assembly soon ordered for the Union flag be raised over the state capitol in Frankfort and declared its allegiance with the Union.
+The General Assembly with opposition from the governor soon ordered for the Union flag be raised over the state capitol in Frankfort and declared its allegiance with the Union.